heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ## Personalisation

-> "As the individual user is at the centre of content marketing, the personalisation of the content is decisive for the success of the measure.""
+> "As the individual user is at the centre of content marketing, the personalisation of the content is decisive for the success of the measure."
  (G. Grunert)

 ## Role of the editorial staff